eduvpn/eduvpn-common/docs/src/about.md

 # About
 This chapter contains background information for the library.
+We give a general introduction to eduVPN and explain what problems this library aims to solve.

 ## eduVPN introduction
 eduVPN-common is a library for [eduVPN](https://www.eduvpn.org/), which is a VPN by [Surf](https://www.surf.nl) for research institutions such as Universities.
 Each institution that  uses eduVPN has its own server.
 To discover these servers and establish a VPN connection with them, eduVPN clients are used. eduVPN has clients for each common platform: